 6. Allows one party to change the upfront price payable

 Usually, a consumer would not expect a business to change one of the most fundamental terms of a contract – the price for goods or services.

 If a business changes such an important part of the contract, you'd expect that the consumer should have the right to end the contract.

 However, there might be some circumstances where this type of term is not unfair.

 For example, in the case of a building contract where the consumer can choose different materials, it's reasonable to expect the builder to change the cost.

-A term that allows one party to change the types of goods or services to be supplied
+7. Allows one party to change the types of goods or services to be supplied

 It's a bit rough to sign up for a particular product or service and get something inferior instead, and be told it still complies with the contract because the business can change what's supplied.